danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 flows of **the same host**.
 For example, a host downloading a software update is generally considered less important than another host doing interactive audio/video or gaming.
-By signaling the relative importance of flows to a network element, the network element can (de-)prioritize those flows to best accomodate the needs of the various applications (on a same host) and between hosts on a network.
+By signaling the relative importance of flows to a network element, the network element can (de-)prioritize those flows to best accommodate the needs of the various applications on a same host.

 Without a signaling in place between a receiving host and its network, remote peers are able to mark packets that interfere with the desires of the receiving host -- making their flows more important than what the receiving host